covcom/304CEM/04 Writing Robust Code/README.md

   - the file extension does not need to be included
 2. Any functions in our module that are _exported_ can be accessed through the immutable variable.

-There is a shortcut defined to run this script, run it now and see what happens.
+Run the script and see what happens.
 ```
 npm run debug
 ```